-Including any of the nine discriminatory grounds mentioned in equality.

-Legislation (gender including transgender, civil status, family status, sexual orientation, religion, age, disability, race and membership of the traveller community).
+Abusive website comments/Blogs/Pictures Abusive posts on any form of communication technology Identity based behav riours Including any of the n ine discriminatory grounds mentioned in equality. cluding transgender, civil status, family status, sexual orientation, reli- ice and membership of the traveller community).
 Homophobic and Transgender Spreading rumours about a person's sexual orientation Taunting a person of a different sexual orientation Name calling e.g. Gay, queer, lesbianused in a derogatory manner Physical intimidation or attacks Threats Race, nationality, ethnic background and membership of the Traveller community Discrimination, prejudice, comments or insults about colour, nationality, culture, social class, religious beliefs, ethnic or traveller background Exclusion based on any of the above Relational This involves manipulating relationships as a means of bullying.
-Behaviours include: • Malicious gossip • Isolation & exclusion • Ignoring • Excluding from the group • Taking someone's friends away • "Bitching" • Spreading rumours • Breaking confidence • Talking loud enough so that the victim can hear • The "look" • Use or terminology such as 'nerd' in a derogatory way Sexual Unwelcome or inappropriate sexual comments or touching Harassment Special Educational Needs, Disability Name calling Taunting others because of their disability or learning needs Taking advantage of some pupils' vulnerabilities and limited capacity to recognise and defend themselves against bullying
+Behaviours include: Malicious gossip Isolation &amp; exclusion Ignoring Excluding from the group Taking someone's friends away "Bitching" Spreading rumours Breaking confidence Talking loud enough so that the victim can hear The "look" Use or terminology such as 'nerd' in a derogatory way Sexual Unwelcome or inappropriate sexual comments or touching Harassment Special Educational Needs, Disability Name calling Taunting others because of their disability or learning needs Taking advantage of some pupils' vulnerabilities and limited capacity to recognise and defend themselves against bullying Taking advantage of some pupils' vulnerabilities and limited capacity to understand social situations and social cues. • Mimicking a person's disability • Setting others up for ridicule ---